 The trick to student involvement is teacher involvement.
 If you have an enthusiastic teacher and coach, he or she will recruit enthusiastic students.
 So that's where to begin.
-Make academic legal? competition a "high profile" activity.
+Make academic competition a "high profile" activity.
 Recognize students for their efforts and successes.
-Show other except for designating limits on when UIL materials work and courage.
+Show other INVITATIONAL MEETS students that adults value and appreciate their hard We competed in three consecutive invitational work and courage.